 Fall is here, which means that Halloween is right around the corner!
 One of the best things about Halloween is the family tradition of going trick-or-treating.
-If you take your family trick-or-treating each here, here are a few tips you’ll want to know.
+If you’re considering taking your family trick-or-treating, here are a few tips you’ll want to know.

 Only Eat Sealed Candy